K-Wu/K-Wu.github.io/_pages/mentorship.md

 Here is a non-exhaustive list of benefits I can imagine that you may gain.

-- Enhance engineering skillsets by solving real problems, which is the most effective way
+- Develop engineering skillsets by solving real problems, which is the most effective way
 - Check whether a research career or an engineering career better fits you
 - Check whether this direction is what you desire most to pursue in your career
     - Remember that your work is non-binding.
-It is reasonable and not uncommon for an undergrad to try several directions to define his career.
+It is reasonable and not uncommon for an undergrad to try several directions to determine which to pursue in his career.
 - Exchange ideas and learn from your mentor and other collaborators
 - Get advice from your senior peers applying to grad school, coursework, or anything
 - Gain advice and recognition from active professors and/or full-time researchers in the projects